3 Best Ways to Securely Wipe Disk in Linux

-Sometimes we have to erase all the information from our disk in a way that ensures it is impossible to recover.
+Let’s face it: sometimes, we have to erase all the information from our disk in a way that makes it impossible to recover.
 The most typical reason for completely and irreversibly deleting a device is when, for example, it is to be given away or sold.

-Using the rm command or a file manager to delete files just removes the pointer to the filesystem.
-So the original data is still available.
+Here’s the facts: using the rm command or a file manager in Linux to delete files just removes the pointer to the filesystem, leaving the actual content intact until new data overwrites it.
 As a result, with a high probability, a considerable portion of this data can be recovered using specific techniques.

 Erasing Disk Using shred Command

-We start with the shred command because it is one of the best ways to protect your private data on a Linux system.
+We start with the shred command because it is one of the best ways to erase private data securely on a Linux system.

-For example, if you want to erase a device that is present as /dev/sdb on your Linux system, the command would be as follows:
+For example, if you want to erase a device that is present as “/dev/sda” on your Linux system, the command would be as follows:

-We’ve included the -v (--verbose) option to see the disk wipe operation in detail.
+We’ve also included the “-v” (“–verbose“) option to see the disk wipe operation in detail.

 Erasing Disk Using wipe Command

-You can completely erase data from your disk with the wipe command.
-As the name suggests, the command is used to wipe data from a disk.
+Another approach to completely erasing data from your disk is with the wipe command.
+As the name suggests, it is used to wipe data from a disk.

-However, on most Linux systems, the wipe command is not installed by default, so you will need first to install it using your package manager, such as APT, DNF, Pacman, etc. Then, please search for a package named wipe and install it.
+On most Linux systems, the wipe command is not installed by default, so you must first install it using your package manager, such as APT, DNF, Pacman, etc. Search for a package named “wipe” and install it.

-After that, using the wipe command is relatively straightforward.
+Next, using the command is relatively straightforward.
 Just run it, followed by the path to the disk.

 Erasing Disk Using dd Command

 The dd command is another frequently used method for erasing a disk in Linux.
-Although the command is not explicitly meant to erase data from disk, like shred and wipe are, it is a widely used approach among Linux users.
+Although its primary purpose isn’t disk wiping, like shred and wipe are, many professionals leverage its capabilities for this very task.

-For example, run the following command to securely and reliably erase all available information from a disk presented as a /dev/sdb device on your Linux system:
+For example, run the following command to securely erase all available information from a disk presented as a “/dev/sda” device on your Linux system:

-sudo dd if=/dev/urandom of=/dev/sdb bs=512 status=progressCode language: JavaScript (javascript)
+sudo dd if=/dev/urandom of=/dev/sda bs=1M status=progressCode language: Bash (bash)

 The wiping process is successfully finished when dd reports “No space left on device” and returns control.